 Gotta love Ms. Polly Jean, if not the fan made clip vid.

 [I know that was thirteen, non ten, but I simply could not pare the list down any further without losing some essential part of my subconscious anatomy.
-And thirteen is such a totally cooler number than ten ].
+And thirteen is such a totally cooler number than ten :P].

 This is by no means a comprehensive list of music-I-like, but I think it’s a pretty good representative sample!